tbidne/shrun/README.md

 **Description**: A legend file can be provided that maps key names to commands.
 Lines are formatted `<cmd_key>=<command value>` (no angle brackets).

 Each line can be separated by as many new lines as desired, and comments start with a `#`.
 Command values themselves can include multiple commands delimited by two commas, and they may reference other commands.

+If this option is omitted, we search for a legend file in the Xdg config directory e.g. `~/.config/shell-run/legend.txt`.
+This will not cause an error if it is not found, though there will be a log message.

 **Example:** For instance, given a legend file